awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 # Installing and Configuring SSM Agent<a name="ssm-agent"></a>

-AWS Systems Manager Agent \(SSM Agent\) is Amazon software that runs on your Amazon EC2 instances and your hybrid instances that are configured for Systems Manager \(hybrid instances\)\.
-SSM Agent processes requests from the Systems Manager service in the cloud and configures your machine as specified in the request\.
-SSM Agent sends status and execution information back to the Systems Manager service by using the EC2 Messaging service\.
-If you monitor traffic, you will see your instances communicating with ec2messages\.\* endpoints\.
+AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an Amazon EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
+SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.
+The agent processes requests from the Systems Manager service in the AWS cloud, and then runs them as specified in the request\.
+SSM Agent then sends status and execution information back to the Systems Manager service by using the EC2 Messaging service\.

+If you monitor traffic, you will see your EC2 instances, and any on\-premises servers or VMs in your hybrid environment, communicating with `ec2messages.*` endpoints\.
 For more information, see [Reference: ec2messages, ssmmessages, and Other API Calls](systems-manager-setting-up-messageAPIs.md)\.
+For information about porting SSM Agent logs to Amazon CloudWatch Logs, see [Monitoring AWS Systems Manager](monitoring.md)\.

+**Keeping SSM Agent up\-to\-date**
+An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
+If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
+For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
+For information, see [Automate Updates to SSM Agent](ssm-agent-automatic-updates.md)\.

+**Note**
+AMIs that include SSM Agent by default can take up to two weeks to be updated with the newest version of SSM Agent\.
+We recommend that you configure even more frequent automated updates to SSM Agent\.
+Updated versions of SSM Agent are rolled out to new AWS Regions at different times\.
+For this reason, you might receive the "Unsupported on current platform" error when trying to deploy a new version of SSM Agent in a Region\.

 **About the local ssm\-user account**
 Starting with version 2\.3\.50\.0 of SSM Agent, the agent creates a local user account called **ssm\-user** and adds it to `/etc/sudoers` \(Linux\) or to the Administrators group \(Windows\) every time the agent starts\.
 This **ssm\-user** is the default OS user when a Session Manager session is started, and the password for this user is reset on every session\.
 You can change the permissions by moving **ssm\-user** to a less\-privileged group or by changing the `sudoers` file\.
 The** ssm\-user** account is not removed from the system when SSM Agent is uninstalled\.